shubhank7379/Blinkit-clone-Power-bi-dashboard/README.md

-# Blinkit-clone-Power-bi-dashboard
+# blinkit-clone-Power-bi-dashboard

-Blinkit Sales Analysis – Power BI Dashboard (Clone Project) !!
+blinkit Sales Analysis – Power BI Dashboard (Clone Project) !!
 Disclaimer
 This project is a clone / practice-based analytical case study and does NOT use real Blinkit business data.
 The dataset used is publicly available / simulated and the brand name “Blinkit” is used only for educational and learning purposes to demonstrate Power BI skills, data modeling, DAX calculations, and dashboard design.